 In the event that an incident or wrongdoing occurs at your company, such as employee theft, harassment or drug abuse, fast and effective action is necessary to mitigate the situation and avoid liability.
-Here, the digital forensics specialists at Atlantic Data Forensics detail the important steps you should take during a proper workplace investigation.
+Here, the computer forensics specialists at Atlantic Data Forensics detail the important steps you should take during a proper workplace investigation.

 When Should a Workplace Investigation Take Place?